mavnn/mavnn.github.com/source/_posts/2018-03-15-routemaster-and-the-tale-of-the-globally-unique-voters.markdown

 A `MailBoxProcessor` is then connected to the message bus (we're in a message based system) and to a one second `Tick` generator.

-If a new GUID arrives, we add it to our state:
+If a new GUID arrives, we add it to our state, and check if it's the lowest we seen we far.
+If it is, we record that.
+If it's also our own, we mark ourselves `Active`.

 ``` fsharp
     let addGuid guid state =